aorinevo/an-gradebook/readme.txt

 * Populate necessary models and collections before instantiating views.
 * Fixed settings bug.
 * Removed unnecessary dependancies for certain views.
+* Added read.md for github.
+* Update plugin icon credits.
+* Removed ad hock implementation of promises and replaced it with native javascript implementation of promises.
+* Previously set an-gradebook to load on admin_init but this caused conflicts with the version of backbone wp uses.
+Now an-gradebook scripts are enqueued only on gradebook pages.

 Version 4.0.4: